UKPLab/a-template-is-all-you-meme/scriptorinos/scraping/README.md

 #### Step 1
 We installed the environment, in particular BeautifulSoup and Selenium.
 #### Step 2
-We ran the code in `downloader.ipynb` for crawling all the parent entries in the "confirmed" section of Know Your Meme.
+We ran the code in `downloader.ipynb` for crawling all the parent entries in the "confirmed" section via Wayback Machine.
 #### Step 3
 Ran `parseandwrite.py`.
 This looked at parent entries in the "confirmed" section and crawled them.
 #### Step 4
 Ran `get_images.py`.
 This with found all the meme templates abouts and the image/parse the page for the title/about section.
 This took take a very long time.
-#### Step 5 (optional)
+#### Step 5
 We used `read_images.py` to images/handle exceptions
 #### Step 6
 We ran `get_examples.py` to visit each template page and crawl all available examples.
 This took a very, very long time.